jupyter/docker-stacks/docs/using/running.md

 ```

 This command pulls the `docker.io/jupyter/r-notebook` image tagged `2023-07-25` from Docker Hub if it is not already present on the local host.
-It then starts a container running a Jupyter Server and JupyterLab frontend and exposes the server on host port 10000.
+It then starts a container running a Jupyter Server with the JupyterLab frontend and exposes the server on host port 10000.
 The server logs appear in the terminal and include a URL to the server, but with the internal container port (8888) instead of the correct host port (10000).

 ```bash